 Facing up to your addiction and dealing with the physical symptoms is only the start of the rehabilitation process.
 The majority of drug addictions involve an initial phase of detoxification, but this is only the beginning of your recovery journey.
 Whilst this detox stage is designed to remove all traces of drugs from your body, what happens when this phase of treatment is complete?
 The importance of drug counselling and the benefits it brings to recovery cannot be underestimated.
 Having that crucial engagement with a drugs counsellor, giving you, or a loved one, time to talk through personal triggers, issues and feelings can be hugely beneficial and can really make a difference to maintaining your recovery in the outside world.

 When addiction is the subject, conversation can be extremely helpful.
 Counselling for addiction works to help you, a loved one, friend or colleague talk through current issues, halving the problem and helping towards the end goal of becoming addiction free.
-Here, Port of call looks at the effectiveness of alcohol counselling services.
+Here, alcohol rehab experts, Port of call looks at the effectiveness of alcohol counselling services.

 Facing up to having drug issues and being able to talk about it with other people, can be a tough challenge for anyone with an addiction.
 But accepting the truth and being able to share it can be one of the first major steps you can take towards recovery.
-The benefits of drug counseling cannot be underestimated as part of the recovery process.
+The benefits of drug counselling cannot be underestimated as part of the recovery process.
 Talking to other people in a supportive, shared environment gives you the chance to talk through shared issues with a group of peers and/or professionals who will not only be able to offer advice and support but also know what you’ve been going living from their own personal perspective.

 In most clinics, including private rehab, most drug addictions involve a phase of detoxification at the start of the rehabilitation process.
 But this is only the beginning of the recovery journey.
 Whilst this stage of detox is designed to remove all traces of drugs from your body, what happens when this phase of the treatment is completed?
 The importance of drug counselling and the benefits it brings to your recovery cannot be underestimated.